webrecorder/browsertrix/docs/user-guide/crawl-workflows.md

 ## Running Crawl Workflows

-Crawl workflows can be run from the actions menu of the workflow in the crawl workflow list, or by clicking the _Run Crawl_ button on the workflow's details page.
+Crawl Workflows can be run from the actions menu of the workflow in the crawl workflow list, or by clicking the _Run Crawl_ button on the workflow's details page.

 While crawling, the Watch Crawl page displays a list of queued URLs that will be visited, and streams the current state of the browser windows as they visit pages from the queue.